Sole Trader vs Limited Company: How to set up a business.

 4. Lack of total control

-If your limited company has other directors or other shareholders, you will have to accommodate their views and opinions during decision-making processes.
+If your limited company has other directors or other shareholders, you will need to accommodate their views and opinions during decision-making processes.
 The more significant share in the company that an individual has, the more influence they can dictate.
 If they have a more substantial share than you, they have greater ownership.

 Should I setup as a sole trader or limited company?

-Comparing a sole trader vs limited company in detail
+Comparing a sole trader vs. limited company in detail

 Building upon the previous information provided in our infographic, we have put together a more detailed comparison table below.

-Limited Company
+Limited Company Sole Trader

+Liability A limited company has limited liability as the company is a separate entity from the business owners, which offers more protection.
 A sole trader has unlimited liability, so the business debts become the business owner’s personal debt, potentially putting personal assets at risk, such as a home or car.

-A limited company may have more than one business owner, so will have to consult with other directors or PSCs before making decisions.
+Ownership A limited company may have more than one business owner, so will have to consult with other directors or PSCs before making decisions.
 This means that you may have less control.
+As a sole trader, you are the sole owner of your company.
+Allowing you to have full authority over your business operations.

-Limited companies are more tax efficient.
+Tax Limited companies are more tax efficient.
 It allows the business owner to maximise their profits whilst also paying the correct amount of tax.
+Sole traders have greater tax limitations, often having to pay more tax as their profits increase.
+They also have to pay national insurance.

+Securing Funding Limited companies are considered more prestigious and credible, which can help them receive funding easier from traditional lenders.
+Limited companies can also offer shares of the company in return for investment.
+It provides a more flexible way of securing finance to expand a business.
 Sole traders may find it harder to be accepted for business financing from traditional lenders due to their business structure, i.e. private finances.
 It could lead to smaller loan amounts.
 Some industries may not be inclined to work with sole traders, which can sometimes limit business opportunities.

+Starting a business Starting a limited company is a more complicated and complex process.
+It requires much more administration and is a longer process.
+The complexity requires more filing of company accounts and business details.
+It can include having to outsource work to professionals such as accountants and legal consultants to ensure you follow the rules.
 Starting as a sole trader in the UK requires you to register with HMRC and to register for self assessment.
 It will require you to file a tax return annually.
 Additionally, you need to keep records of your business’ sales and expenses and have to pay income tax on your profits and National Insurance.

 Final Word

 Deciding to become self-employed or to start a business is a big step for an entrepreneur to take, and it takes years of hard work.
 So, it’s always an idea for an entrepreneur to have a well researched and developed plan before they start a business from scratch.
-You could try talking to entrepreneurs who have experience creating a business or by speaking to a business consultant.
+You could try talking to entrepreneurs who have experience creating a business or speaking to a business consultant.

-If you need help setting up your new business, contact our partner, 1st Formations.
+If you need help setting up your business, contact our partner, 1st Formations.
 They specialise in helping entrepreneurs set up limited companies, as well as offering a host of accountancy services to help your business perform at its best.

 A sole proprietorship is also known as a sole trader.
-There is no distinction between the business owner or the business, meaning that the owner is fully liable for the debts the business accrues.
+There is no distinction between the business owner and the business, meaning that the owner is fully liable for the debts the business accrues.
 It also means that the owner can keep all profits after tax.
+In addition, there are also specialist financial products for businesses during COVID.
+These include business credit cards, research and development tax relief, equipment finance, invoice finance, credit checkers, and more.

 Just how rife is bullying in the workplace?
-Our UK statistics are revealed as we discuss its impact on businesses and give guidance for employees and employers.…Keep reading
+Our UK statistics are revealed as we discuss its impact on businesses and give guidance for employees and employers.

 We find out more about luxe nightwear and leisurewear brand Cucumber Clothing from co-founder Nancy Zeffman.
-100% British made, produced from wicken fabrics.…Keep reading
+100% British made, produced from wicken fabrics.

 Our step-by-step guide is designed to help entrepreneurs set up their own startup business.
-It includes a downloadable PDF to guide you through the process.…Keep reading
+It includes a downloadable PDF to guide you through the process.